Confidential · 2026

 Above the threshold

-• Tight iteration cycles between discovery, definition, execution, and measurement
+• Closed loops between discovery, execution, and measurement.

 Because execution was the limiting factor for so long, squads have been disproportionately built around engineering.
-Now that code is becoming a commodity, there's a growing discrepancy between how much time teams spend on execution and how much it actually determines outcomes.
+Now that code is becoming a commodity, execution takes 50% of squad time but drives only 11% of product outcomes.

 Squad time allocation vs step importance · 16-person team